SANDWICH: Towards an Offline, Differentiable, Fully-Trainable Wireless Neural Ray-Tracing Surrogate: Conclusion

 \section{Conclusion}

-We propose SANDWICH, a novel wireless RT neural surrogate that is offline, fully differentiable, and GPU-trainable.
-We enhance model accuracy by employing a DT with state supervision and introducing a novel data augmentation technique.
-We demonstrate generated wireless RT provides prior knowledge comparable to a genuine wireless raytracer in channel modeling.
-This work enables efficient, reliable wireless RT solutions adaptable to various environments, with potential future advancements in scene reconstruction and joint communication-sensing integration.
+We propose SANDWICH, an offline, fully differentiable, GPU-trainable wireless RT neural surrogate.
+By using DT with state supervision and a novel data augmentation technique, we improve model accuracy.
+Our results show that SANDWICH provides wireless RT prior knowledge similar to a real raytracer in channel modeling.
+This work paves the way for efficient, reliable wireless RT solutions for JCAS integration.